 3) The 3D visualizer of computational results, developed for 64-bit CPU architecture and graphics cards, now preprocesses the computational mesh by forming a hash data structure.
 This has enabled significant reduction in graphics memory overheads without impacting display quality.
 In addition, the latest NVIDIA graphics accelerator instructions and point buffers are used, enabling over 300 fps when displaying multi-million meshes.

-Thermal distribution in permafrost soil near oil pipeline
+Thermal distribution in permafrost ground near oil pipeline